kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Flarum changelog

+### Version 1.3.4 - May 6, 2020

+- Flarum beta 13 compatibility
+- Remove unused code for features not yet implemented

+You can update the Flarum extension via Bazaar or Composer.
+Requires version 1.2 or greater of the Wordpress plugin.

 ### Version 1.3.3 - April 9, 2020

 - Fix HTTP error messages that were not shown correctly in Health check and Wizard